 Robots meta directives are page-level instructions for web crawlers like Googlebot.
 You can use them to control whether Googlebot follows the links on a page or shows the URL in the SERPs.
 Robots meta tags also give you more control over snippets and image previews.

-Run a mobile-friendly test to discover ways to better optimize your ecommerce site for your mobile visitors.
+Run a mobile-friendly test to discover ways to better optimize your ecommerce site.
 Check your web analytics data to understand the percentage of mobile visitors you get, as well as their bounce rate and conversion rate.
-In certain cases, ecommerce sites are already attracting the majority of their visitors on mobile.
-In addition, Google has been rolling out mobile-first indexing, so don’t ignore mobile optimization.
+In addition, Google rolled out mobile-first indexing, so don’t ignore mobile optimization.

 Your website’s speed is also a key factor in how well it ranks.
-That’s because site speed drastically impacts usability and user satisfaction.
-A slow site coupled with a poor signal conjures nightmares of dial-up internet.
-There are numerous tools you can use to check your site speed and receive corrective suggestions to improve it.
-A great start is Google’s own PageSpeed Insights.
+That’s because page speed drastically impacts usability and user satisfaction.
+A slow site coupled with a poor signal conjures nightmares of dial-up internet..

 In order to optimize your content, you need to do a content audit and map each URL to the right keywords.
 Every.
 Single.
 URL.